-- the USB 3.1 connector is compact and reversible, so compatible cables are not going to take a lot of space.
-Also, unlike most other connectors like USB 3.0, DisplayPort, HDMI, etc, an USB 3.1 cable not longer has a “right-way” to plug in, which makes it easier to use everyday.
+- The USB Type-C connector is compact and reversible, so compatible cables are not going to take a lot of space.
+Also, unlike most other connectors like USB Type-A, DisplayPort, HDMI, etc, a USB Type-C cable no longer has a “right-way” to plug in, making it much easier to use.

-- USB-C ports are more and more widely spread on mother devices, so down the road, they could replace all the other standard connectors in the near future, that means we’ll have one universal connector and one type of cable for pretty much all basic needs.
+- USB-C ports are more and more widely spread on mother devices, so down the road, they could replace all the other standard connectors, which means we could end up with one universal connector and one type of cable for pretty much all basic needs.

-- TB3 is also capable of network transfer speeds of up to 10 Gbps, so can be a solution if you want to transfer content fast within your network.
+- TB3 is also capable of network transfer speeds of up to 10 GbE, so can be a solution if you want to quickly transfer content within your network.

-One compact port can do all of these, so no wonder manufacturers are adding TB3 on the latest laptops.
+One compact port can do all of these, so no wonder manufacturers are adding TB3 on the latest ultrabooks.

 But what does Thunderbolt 3 mean for ultraportable notebooks?
-It allows OEMs to design thinner, lighter and smaller devices which wouldn’t have the space around their sides for regular sized ports.
+It allows OEMs to design thinner, lighter and smaller devices which wouldn’t have space around their sides to accommodate regularly sized ports.
 Yes, that means you’ll need to buy adapters for your existing cables and devices, but to some extent, that’s a sacrifice I’m willing to make.
-These smaller computers can be hooked up to peripherals and transformed from the ultraportable travel companions they represent by their own, to business, multimedia and even gaming computers.
+These smaller computers can be hooked up to peripherals and transformed from the ultraportable travel companions they represent by their own, to business, multimedia, and even gaming computers.
 You can hook up an external monitor for extra screen real-estate, a storage unit, a docking station with extra ports or those graphics units.
-External graphics units won’t show their true power when hooked up to an ultraportable, as these are usually built on Core M or Core U processors, but thin-and-light 15-inchers with quad-core processors and a solid amount of RAM will be good matches for the graphics capabilities of a full-size desktop card.
+Just keep in mind that CPU’s can be a bottleneck un ultraportable laptops hooked up to eGPU, as these are usually built on Core Y or Core U processors, but thin-and-light 15-inchers with quad/six-core Core H processors and a solid amount of RAM will be good matches for the graphics capabilities of a full-size desktop card.

-There is however a fair-amount of confusion around Thunderbolt 3, mostly because it’s impossible to determine whether a device is TB3 compatible or not simply by looking at the physical connector.
-And that’s because the TB3 and USB 3.1 ports are identical, but a TB3 and USB 3.1 (also known as USB Type-C) are different in terms of capabilities.
-The Apple Macbook for instance offers an USB 3.1, but not a Thunderbolt 3.
-Standard USB 3.1 connectors still support data, video and audio transfers, but are limited to a lower bandwidth, so will perform slower, can’t carry power and aren’t compatible with graphics units, among others.
-This article does a good job at explaining the difference between Thunderbolt 3 and a standard USB 3.1 port.
+There is however a fair amount of confusion around Thunderbolt 3, mostly because it’s impossible to determine whether a device is TB3 compatible or not by simply looking at the physical connector.
+And that’s because TB3 and regular USB 3.1 ports both use a USB Type-C physical connector, but have different capabilities.
+The Apple MacBook, for instance, offers a USB 3.1 port, but not Thunderbolt 3.
+Standard USB 3.1 Type-C connectors still support data, video and audio transfers, but are limited to a lower bandwidth, so will perform slower, can’t carry power and aren’t compatible with graphics units, among others.

-As of early 2016 there aren’t many Thunderbolt 3 compatible accessories available in stores, but that’s going to change in the future (and we’ll cover them in a later article).
-Knowing that, having a Thunderbolt 3 port on your laptop might not sit that high on your list of priorities, but you should consider something with TB3 for future proofness, especially if you plan to take advantage of the matching peripherals down the line and plan to keep the laptop you’re buying today for at least 2-3 years.
+As of early 2019, there are many Thunderbolt 3 compatible accessories available in stores, and we covered some of the better ones in this article.
+Even so, having a Thunderbolt 3 port on your laptop might still not sit that high on your list of priorities, but you should consider something with TB3 for future-proofness, especially if you plan to take advantage of the matching peripherals down the line and plan to keep the laptop you’re buying today for at least 2-3 years.

 With that in mind, we’ll wrap this up here.
-I’ll continue to update this list of Thunderbolt 3 compatible laptops as often as possible, adding the new entries as they become available, but if you spot something that should be in here and it’s not, make sure to drop a line in the comments section below, where I’ll also wait for your feedback and questions, if any.
+I’ll continue to update this list of Thunderbolt 3 compatible laptops as often as possible, adding the new entries as they become available, but if you spot something that should be in here and is not, make sure to tell me about it in the comments section below, where I’ll also wait for your feedback and questions if any.